craftcms/docs/docs/5.x/system/relations.md

 _Ingredients_ attached to a _Recipe_ can be accessed using the relational field’s handle.
 Unlike most fields (which return their stored value), relational fields return an [element query](../development/element-queries.md), ready to fetch the attached elements in the order they were selected.

-Craft has X built-in relational fields, each pointing to a different [element type](elements.md#element-types):
+Craft has five built-in relational fields, each of which establishes links to a different [element type](elements.md#element-types):

 - [Assets](../reference/field-types/assets.md)
 - [Categories](../reference/field-types/categories.md)